Your Pain Pattern,

 How People Describe This Pain Pattern

-People complain of pain along the inside of their shoulder-blade when reaching high above the head, to the back seat of the car or to adjust clothing behind the back.
-They have usually adapted their movements to avoid taking that arm too far back.
-They will insert that arm first into a coat.
+People complain of pain along the inside of their shoulder-blade when reaching high above the head.
+They also get pain while reaching to the back seat of the car or adjusting clothing behind the back.
+Often, they have usually adapted their movements to avoid taking that arm too far back.
+To avoid the pain, they will insert that arm first into a coat.
 They will avoid having to tuck in their shirt by putting the pants on over the shirt.
-They will fasten the bra in front, turn it around and then carefully insert the painful arm under the strap first.
+They will fasten the bra in front, turn it around, and then carefully insert the painful arm under the strap first.